Mount Morgan State High School: History

+Construction of Mount Morgan State High School commenced in 1908.

 Mount Morgan State High School was established in the central Queensland mining town of Mount Morgan in 1912, as one of Queensland's first secondary schools.
 It commenced operating on the Mount Morgan Technical College site, which the two institutions shared until 1964.
 The former Technical College Building (1908) and Science Block and Workshop (1913, extended 1918), both masonry buildings, are important in demonstrating the growth of technical colleges in Queensland and the establishment of state high schools.
 These purpose-designed buildings are excellent examples of technical college and Department of Public Works buildings.
 The Technical College Building has aesthetic significance for its composition and materials, and as a landmark in the town.
 The school has been in continuous operation since establishment and has been a focus for the local community as a place for important social and cultural activity.

 European settlement commenced at Ironstone Mountain (Mount Morgan's initial name) when mining of gold began there in 1882.
 In 1888 Mount Morgan's population was 4000 people scattered in a series of settlements located close to the Dee River and the Mount Morgan Gold Mining Company mine.
 In time, the town centre developed around Morgan and East Streets.
 Mount Morgan became a municipality (the Borough of Mount Morgan) in 1890 and in the two decades after its creation most of the town's infrastructure was established.
 From 1898 the town was linked by the Mount Morgan railway line to Rockhampton over the steep Razor Back Range, reducing the town's isolation.
 According to the 1901 census the population of the area was 8486, with 6280 living within the Mount Morgan municipality.
 By 1903 the town had a wide variety of facilities and amenities.

 After achieving a record annual gold output in 1889 (the highest in the colony), the Mount Morgan mine was the second largest gold producer in Queensland between 1890 and 1909.
 During the last five years of the 19th century the Mount Morgan Gold Mining Company, which operated the mine, trebled its annual output of ore, employing an army of new men who increased the town's population to 10,000.
 The highest production of gold was achieved during the period from 1887 to 1897, after which production fell.
-From 1906-7 the production focus of the mine changed from gold to copper, but falling copper prices impacted adversely on this.
+From 1906–07 the production focus of the mine changed from gold to copper, but falling copper prices impacted adversely on this.

 Technical education classes started in Mount Morgan in 1900 to meet the growing need for skilled labour for the Mount Morgan Gold Mining Company.
 Classes were initially held in the Mount Morgan School of Arts building in Morgan Street, starting with an enrolment of eight.
 The Technical College was overseen by a committee, which commenced fundraising for a building in 1905.